ftrackhq/ftrack-action-handler/doc/using.rst

 *****

 This package only contains one class `BaseAction`.
-It simplifies the configuration of a new action by registring with the event hub and converting the events emitted from the server to a more pythonic data representation.
+It simplifies the configuration of a new action by registering with the event hub and converting the events emitted from the server to a more pythonic data representation.

 The example actions below can be run directly or added to your ftrack connect plugin path